Northshore Debate Series 2

 - I find impacts about debatability, clash, and iterative testing to be very persuasive.

-- I am not very persuaded by impacts about skills/the ability for debate to change the world if we read plans - I think these are not very strategic and easily impact turned by the aff.
+- I am not really persuaded by impacts about skills/the ability for debate to change the world if we read plans - I think these are not very strategic and easily impact turned by the aff.

 - I am pretty sympathetic to negative presumption arguments because I often think the aff has not forwarded an explanation for what the aff does to resolve the impacts they've described.

-- I don't think debate is roleplaying.
+- I don't think debate is role-playing.

 Glenbrook South '24